Tholin: Overview

 The term "tholin" was coined by astronomer Carl Sagan and his colleague Bishun Khare to describe the difficult-to-characterize substances they obtained in his Miller–Urey-type experiments on the methane-containing gas mixtures such as those found in Titan's atmosphere.
 Their paper proposing the name "tholin" said:

 For the past decade we have been producing in our laboratory a variety of complex organic solids from mixtures of the cosmically abundant gases CH_{4}, C_{2}H_{6}, NH_{3}, H_{2}O, HCHO, and H_{2}S. The product, synthesized by ultraviolet (UV) light or spark discharge, is a brown, sometimes sticky, residue, which has been called, because of its resistance to conventional analytical chemistry, "intractable polymer". [...]
-We propose, as a model-free descriptive term, 'tholins' (Gk Θὸλος, muddy; but also Θoλòς, vault or dome), although we were tempted by the phrase 'star-tar'.
+We propose, as a model-free descriptive term, 'tholins' (Greek Θολός, muddy; but also Θόλος, vault or dome), although we were tempted by the phrase 'star-tar'.

 Tholins are not one specific compound but rather are descriptive of a spectrum of molecules, including heteropolymers, that give a reddish, organic surface covering on certain planetary surfaces.
 Tholins are disordered polymer-like materials made of repeating chains of linked subunits and complex combinations of functional groups.
 Sagan and Khare note "The properties of tholins will depend on the energy source used and the initial abundances of precursors, but a general physical and chemical similarity among the various tholins is evident."

 Some researchers in the field prefer a narrowed definition of tholins, for example S. Hörst wrote: "Personally, I try to use the word 'tholins' only when describing the laboratory-produced samples, in part because we do not really know yet how similar the material we produce in the lab is to the material found on places like Titan or Triton (or Pluto!)."
 French researchers also use the term tholins only when describing the laboratory-produced samples as analogues.
 NASA scientists also prefer the word 'tholin' for the products of laboratory simulations, and use the term 'refractory residues' for actual observations on astronomical bodies.

 Formation

+Artificially

-Tholins may be a major constituent of the interstellar medium.
-On Titan, their chemistry is initiated at high altitudes and participates in the formation of solid organic particles.
-Their key elements are carbon, nitrogen, and hydrogen.
+The key elements of tholins are carbon, nitrogen, and hydrogen.
 Laboratory infrared spectroscopy analysis of experimentally synthesized tholins has confirmed earlier identifications of chemical groups present, including primary amines, nitriles, and alkyl portions such as CH_{2}/CH_{3} forming complex disordered macromolecular solids.
 Laboratory tests generated complex solids formed from exposure of N_{2}:CH_{4} gaseous mixtures to electrical discharge in cold plasma conditions, reminiscent of the famous Miller–Urey experiment conducted in 1952.